 The Kwout Firefox add on is another cool app to easily capture and save webpages or online images.
 It also gives you the code for the screenshot which can be immediately embedded in your website.
-In fact Kwout has many more options and Kyle did a good job describing it elaborately in this post.
+In fact Kwout has many more options.

 4. Page Saver

 Page Saver is a simple browser extension for capturing screenshots and has limited features in it’s free version.
 It lets you capture the entire page or just the visible portion of it and save it in JPEG or PNG format.
 You can also configure keyboard shortcuts for doing the same by going to Add on options after installing it in Firefox.

 All the above mentioned add ons are compatible with the latest version of Firefox.
 So if you were to use a firefox add on to capture screen, which of these add ons will you use ?
 Do you know of any other Firefox add on which does this task efficiently ?
 Let us know in comments.